News Article

 • Roles announced: Activities and Campaigns, Democracy and Education, Welfare and Liberation

 How ATV works: Voters rank candidates in order of preference by marking 1, 2, 3 and so on.
-A voter can rank as many or as few candidates as they like, or vote for one candidate only.
+A voter may rank as many or as few candidates as they wish, or vote for one candidate only.

 As explained by UK Parliament: